pvcraven/arcade_book/source/voice_overs.rst

 at the beginning of the video with your first name only.
 This will hopefully reduce the chance of doxxing.

+If you want to,
+include if you are a member of an under-represented group in technology.
+This can help other people feel included, and everyone to realize the world is a beautiful, diverse place.

 If you are internet-famous and want to use your full name and link to your Twitter or website, that's great!
 If you are internet-private and want to use a pseudonym, we can do that too!